jslegendre/ObjC-BlockSwizzle/README.md

 **How**

 I started out by stripping out everything I knew to be not completely necessary as well as consolodating as much as I could.
 I eventually ended up with one "main" function and the method for the swizzle.
 Still not solving my originial problem...
 So I started reading anything I could find on the Objective-C runtime until I stumbled across "blocks".
-A block is essentially where the function the method is stored.
+A block is, as Apple puts it " a language-level feature added to C, Objective-C and C++, which allow you to create distinct segments of code that can be passed around to methods or functions as if they were values".
 I will post some further reading that I used the bottom where the authors offer explanations in in much more detail than I could get into here.
 Using this information I was able to instead of swizzle and entire method, swizzle just the implemenation block of said method.

 **Result**